Your child has had surgery to remove tonsils and/or adenoids. Your child will need time to get better. Below are guidelines for your child's recovery.

 Pain and Activity

-Expect your child to have some ear pain for 1-2 weeks.
+- Expect your child to have some throat or ear pain for 1-2 weeks.

 Make sure your child gets enough fluids and nutrients.
 Food and drink guidelines include:

-Give only medications approved by your child's doctor.
+Give only medications approved by your child's health care provider.
 Follow directions closely when giving your child medications.

-Your child may be prescribed pain medication to help with swallowing.
+- Your child may be prescribed pain medication.

 Mild pain and a slight fever are normal after surgery.
-But call the doctor right away if your otherwise healthy child has any of the following:
+The surgical site will turn whitish while it is healing.
+This is normal and not an infection.
+But call your child's health care provider right away if your otherwise healthy child has any of the following: